Nour-Sadek/Amazing-Numbers/README.md

 This repository contains:

-    numbers repository - Contains the numbers.Main java class that contains the program.
+    numbers package - Contains the numbers.Main java class that contains the program.

 Project was built using java version 8 update 381